li-yangshuai/iFCN/README.md

 ./fcnx_gui
 ```

-## 📬 Contact Us
-- Academic Cooperation
-  📧 gjxie8005@hfut.edu.cn
-  📧 fpeng1985@126.com
-  📧 2023010123@mail.hfut.edu.cn

-- Programming & Coding
-📧 2023010123@mail.hfut.edu.cn

 ## 📖 Citation
-If you think our work is useful, please kindly cite it in your work.
+If you think our work is useful, please kindly ⭐️ star this repository or cite our work in your research.
+📬 For any software-related questions or issues, feel free to contact me via the email provided at the top.

 📌 Layout and Routing Algorithms & Framework: